naojsoft/g2remote/install.md

 ## Windows

-* tigervnc viewer client program (version 1.7.1 or higher recommended, usually in the "tigervnc-viewer" package)
+* VNC viewer client program can be either TightVNC or RealVNC.
-* `vncpasswd` program (usually found in the "tigervnc-common" package)
+* Windows 10 has OpenSSH built in, but you might need to enable it.
+Go to:

+  Settings->Apps->Optional features

+  Make sure that OpenSSH is in the list.
+If not, use the "Add a feature" button to add OpenSSH to the list of "Optional features".

 # Installation